Peter Duffell

-Peter Duffell (10 July 1922 − 12 December 2017) was a British film and television director and screenwriter, born in Canterbury, England.
+Peter Duffell (10 July 1922 − 12 December 2017) was an English film and television director and screenwriter.

-The British actor Christopher Lee called Duffell Britain's "most under-rated director."

-Biography
+Early life

-Duffell was born in Canterbury, Kent in 1922.
+Duffell was born in Canterbury, Kent, in 1922.
 He was the only son of a broken marriage, which resulted in his attending a variety of schools in Kent and London, as his mother moved away to work and he was raised by his grandmother.
 With a strong academic bent and great enthusiasm for the arts, he studied at London University and then at Keble College, Oxford, where he took an honours degree in English language and literature.